ranand12/blog/_posts/2020-01-04-how-goals-failed-me.md

   overlay_color: "#333"
 ---

+{: .notice--success}
- Voice in my head: Why on earth would someone want to listen to my systems or routine ???!
+ _Voice in my head: Why on earth would someone want to listen to my systems or routine ???!
 You must be crazy.
  I acknowledge but still ignore the voice and continue writing, Why ??
-You have these folks to blame - [Dona Sarkar](https://www.youtube.com/watch?v=DEOvAu0knsU) , [Obvious to you, amazing to others](https://www.youtube.com/watch?v=xcmI5SSQLmE) and [Show Your Work](https://www.amazon.com/Show-Your-Work-Austin-Kleon/dp/076117897X).
+You have these folks to blame - [Dona Sarkar](https://www.youtube.com/watch?v=DEOvAu0knsU) , [Obvious to you, amazing to others](https://www.youtube.com/watch?v=xcmI5SSQLmE) and [Show Your Work](https://www.amazon.com/Show-Your-Work-Austin-Kleon/dp/076117897X)._

- {: .notice--success}

 I have always been a very ambitious goal setter all my life, but have been a terrible failure when it comes to execution - it would never last more than a few days.
 Something changed in 2019, I re-/read these amazing books -